obada-foundation/obada.github.io/index.md

 ## Welcome to OBADA

-OBADA is an industry coalition made up of stakeholders in the IT asset disposition (ITAD) industry that has gotten together to creating a public utility to allow anyone to create a "Carfax™" for their physical assets.
-This will allow enterprise and supply chain systems to track the service history of any asset, from manufacturer the recyclerm and it creates a simple, standard interface for the world to order and track asset disposition services such as data destruction and responsible recycling.
+OBADA is an industry coalition made up of stakeholders in the IT asset disposition (ITAD) industry.
+We have gotten together to creat a public utility that will allow any enterprise or supply chain systems to digitally represent their physical assets as NFTs (pNFTs), in effect creating a decentralized "Carfax™" for physical assets.
+This allows for permanent, interoperable recordkeeping of any asset, from manufacturer the recycler.
+And it gives the world a standard interface for ordering and tracking end-of-life services such as data destruction and recycling.

 "OBADA" consist of two organizations; the nonprofit OBADA Foundation and the OBADA DAO.
-The foundation is working with the International Standards Organization (ISO) to develop an open standard for creating and storing digital representions of physical assets in a blockchain.
-The OBADA DAO is a decentralized autonomous organization that is creating a decentralized registry where these Carfax-like digital representations can be stored.
+The foundation is working with the International Standards Organization (ISO) to develop a standard for creating and storing digital representions of physical assets in a blockchain.
+The OBADA DAO is a decentralized autonomous organization developing decentralized registry based on the standard to store the Carfax-like digital representations (i.e. the pNFTs).

 ## Quick Links
 * [OBADA Documents Site](https://www.obadafoundation.org) - Information repo for the foundation and DAO